 His principal areas of practice are:

 He is the co-author of the Council of Australasian Tribunals (COAT), Practice Manual for Tribunals (2006).
-He is also a COAT Committee Member in Victoria.
+He has also been a COAT Committee Member in Victoria.

-Health practitioner, veterinary, teaching, accounting, legal profession, local councillor, church and sporting disciplinary cases at trial and appellate level.
-Dr Freckelton has appeared for over a decade in many of Australia’s leading disciplinary cases in the health practitioner area and in other jurisdictions.
-He has also been a member of a number of investigative and disciplinary tribunals in the contexts of policing (Police Complaints Authority of Victoria), medical (Medical Practitioners Board of Victoria), psychology (Psychologists Registration Board of Victoria, and pro tem disciplinary committee in Tasmania), teaching (Disciplinary Appeals Board of Victoria), health professions (Investigation Review Panel of Victoria), foster carers (Suitability Panel of Victoria) and football (Northern Suburbs AFL Disciplinary Tribunal).
+Health practitioner, veterinarian, teaching, accounting, architects, builders, legal profession, local councillor, police, foster carers, church and sporting disciplinary cases at trial and appellate level.
+Dr Freckelton has appeared for over two decades in many of Australia’s leading disciplinary cases in the health practitioner area and in other jurisdictions.
+He has also been a member of a number of investigative and disciplinary tribunals in the contexts of:

 Trial and appellate cases.
-Dr Freckelton has appeared in many of Victoria’s best known appellate decisions in respect of transport accidents and workplace accidents for both plaintiffs and defendants.
+Dr Freckelton has appeared in a number of Victoria’s best known appellate decisions in respect of transport accident, workplace accident and historical sexual abuse matters for both plaintiffs and defendants.
 These have included Elsdon v Victorian WorkCover Authority VSC 347; Transport Accident Commission v Kutz VSC 236 (AMA Guides); Rekatsinas v Transport Accident Commission VCAT 967 (Charter) Serwylo v Transport Accident Commission VSC 421 (affirmed by Ct of App: VSCA 305) (AMA Guides); Transport Accident Commission v Elworthy VSC 48; McRitchie v Transport Accident Commission VSC 151; (2001) 17 VAR 347; Bentley v Furlan 3 VR 63; Mobilio v Transport Accident Commission 3 VR 833; Transport Accident Commission v Lake (1997) 11 VAR 260; (1998) 1 VR 616; and Transport Accident Commission v Dennis (1997) 25 MVR 421; (1998) 1 VR 702.

 He has also been briefed in many cases involving personal injuries, including in relation to injuries asserted to have been inflicted either by negligence or intentionally by participants in sports, health practitioners and members of the clergy.
 He has a particular experise in psychiatric injury (pure mental harm) litigation.

 Dr Freckelton has appeared in many significant cases at trial and appellate level in relation to health law generally and practitioner negligence and malpractice.
 He has appeared for both plaintiffs and defendants.
 Dr Freckelton has also been briefed in many cases involving medical practitioners’ candidacy to obtain fellowships with the learned colleges.
-He has also appeared in the leading end-of-life case Gardner; Re BWV VSC 173 and the special medical procedure case Re Jamie FCAFC .
+He has also appeared in the leading end-of-life case Gardner; Re BWV VSC 173 and the special medical procedure litigation relating to childhood gender identity disorder, Re Jamie FamCAFC 8 and Re Jamie FamCAFC 110 .

-Dr Freckelton is a member of Victoria’s Mental Health Tribunal and was formerly a long-time member of Victoria’s Mental Health Review Board and Psychosurgery Review Board.
+For 25 years, between 1996 and 2021, Dr Freckelton was a member of Victoria’s Mental Health Tribunal and Victoria’s Mental Health Review Board and also for a lengthy period Victoria’s Psychosurgery Review Board.
 He has a particular interest and experience in mental health law.

 In 2015 Dr Freckelton was the Commissioner at the Victorian Law Reform Commission who ran its reference on Medicinal Cannabis.

-He is the Editor of the 6 volume work, Victorian Criminal law, Investigation and Procedure (Thomson) and of the 4th, 5th (with D Andrewartha) and 6th (with Kerryn Cockroft) of the leading practitioner book, Indictable Offences in Victoria.
+He is the Editor of the 6 volume work, Victorian Criminal Law, Investigation and Procedure (Thomson) and of the 4th, 5th (with D Andrewartha) and 6th and 7th (with Kerryn Cockroft) editions of the leading practitioner book, Indictable Offences in Victoria.
 He also edits for Thomson Reuters its volumes on Laws of Australia volumes on Sentencing and Criminal Procedure.

 Dr Freckelton has appeared in many leading criminal injuries compensation cases, both at appellate tribunal and Supreme Court level, as well as against offenders under s85B of the Sentencing Act 1991 (Vic).